Christian1984/vfrmap-for-vr/README.md

 Download the Installer-Executable (`Install-FSKneeboard-FREE-vX.Z.Y.exe`) from [the release section](https://github.com/Christian1984/vfrmap-for-vr/releases).

->PLEASE NOTE: PRO users will receive a separate download link upon purchasing their license to download the PRO-Version Installer!
+>Please Note: PRO users will receive a separate download link upon purchasing their license to download the PRO-Version Installer!

 ### Step 1: Launch the Installer